 In addition, the SR picked out some businesses that seemed to have structural decline issues facing them, such as Bonmarche (85), Moss Bros (91), and some such as Goals Soccer Centres gave some really bad news in the form of accounting irregularities.
 Some of the worst performers were in this category.

 Companies with SR of 61-80 was the most populous segment with 26 companies.
-The performance was middle of the road, with a average of a 9.3% decrease (this is pretty much in line with the average of the whole dataset.
-The distribution of profits was much better, with 10 out of the 26 being equal to or above their profit warning price.
+The performance was middle of the road.
+There was an average of a 9.3% decrease (this is pretty much in line with the average of the whole dataset.
+The distribution of profits was much better.
+10 out of the 26 being equal to or above their profit warning price.
 There were some big losers and winners here, Flybe had a rank of 70 and was a wipeout, KCOM had a rank of 65 and was taken over at a large premium.

 Companies with SR of 41-60 overall outperformed and were up be 3.43% overall from 21 entries.
 In fact, more than half (11) of all companies were at higher prices than at the profit warning date.
 Surprisingly, there are only two companies where the share price dropped by more than another 50%: Superdry (-50.96%) and Xaar (-73.64%).
 This result is perhaps slightly skewed by a big outsider which was bought out: WYG had a SR of 45 but its takeover price represented a near 200% premium of its profit warning price.